djinpsu/POMM-Python/README.md

     Transition probabilities P: transition probabilties between the states.

-The program uses mutiple cores for speeding up computation.
-Set

-      nProc = 10

-in POMM.py if you have 10 cores on your CPU, for example.

 Another example is coolingBengaleseFinch.py.
 This file takes sequences in the file 150mA_u_left_tl.annot_observed_sequences.txt and learns POMM.
 The user can dapat this code to use their own sequences.